JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/24-Class 24 - Css Advance 4/Css-Advance-3.md

-## CSS Advance Lecture 4 : A Simple And Complete Project,Linear-Gradient,Transform Property
+## CSS Advance Lecture 4 : A Simple And Complete Project Tools And Techniques We Use,Linear-Gradient,Transform Property

 ### Topics Covered: